BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Washington State Stats and Trends

+- In Washington State's seven games this season, it has four wins against the spread.

-- This season, the Washington State Cougars have two ATS wins in three games as an underdog of 4.5 points or more.
+- The Washington State Cougars have covered the spread twice this season when underdogs by 4.5 points or more (in three chances).

-- Washington State's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Washington State's games this year have hit the over on two of seven set point totals (28.6%).

-- The Washington State Cougars score 25.7 points per game, comparable to the 23.0 the BYU Cougars surrender.
+- This season the Washington State Cougars score just 2.7 more points per game (25.7) than the BYU Cougars allow (23).

-- Washington State is 2-1 against the spread and 3-0 overall in games when it puts up more than 23.0 points.
+- Washington State is 1-1 against the spread and 2-0 overall when the team churns out more than 391.6 yards.

-- When Washington State churns out more than 391.6 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Washington State Cougars have turned the ball over 12 times this season, one more turnover than the BYU Cougars have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.